punassuming/ranger.el/README.md

 all the functionality builtin to ranger without modifying any other buffer windows.
 Toggle between `ranger` and `deer` with `zp`.

+## Copy / Paste

+Ranger utilizes a copy ring to save a persistent fileset that can then be either moved or copied to a target directory.
+This is consistent with the way the ranger file manager manages file movement. `yy` specifies to copy the marked or currently hovered files.
+Additionally a flag denoted as "P" will visually indicate what files are marked for movement. `dd` likewise specifies that the files will be moved instead of copied.

+To paste the files most recently added to the copy ring, use `pp` or `po` to paste, the later binding will overwrite existing files.

 ## Key bindings

  Keybinding    | Description
  ------------- | -----------
  `?`           | show ranger help
+ `!`           | run shell command
  `j`           | navigate down
  `k`           | navigate up
  `J`           | next subdir